AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/upload-new-content.md

 ---
 # Upload content to [!DNL Workfront Library]

-If you have Manager or higher access to [!DNL Workfront Library], you can upload new content.
+If you have [!UICONTROL Manager] or higher access to [!DNL Workfront Library], you can upload new content.

 ## Understand uploading content to [!DNL Workfront Library]